elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, they are only visible within the function's scope; we cannot access the variable outside of the function.
+  <div><strong>Interview Response:</strong> Variables declared inside a function have local scope, meaning they are limited to the function and not accessible outside of it, ensuring data encapsulation.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />